MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/identity-access-policies.md

 Be careful when applying higher levels of protection to groups and users.
 For example, members of the Top Secret Project X group will be required to use MFA every time they sign in, even if they are not working on the highly-regulated content for Project X.

 All Azure AD groups created as part of these recommendations must be created as Microsoft 365 groups.
-This is important for the deployment of sensitivity labels when securing documents in Microsoft Teams and SharePoint Online.
+This is important for the deployment of sensitivity labels when securing documents in Microsoft Teams and SharePoint.

 ![Screen capture for creating Microsoft 365 groups](../media/microsoft-365-policies-configurations/identity-device-AAD-groups.png)